 Click on the Fantastico link (usually a smiley face) within your web hosting.

-You’ll now be within a panel which gives you multiple options for what you can install on your domain and server but go ahead and select ‘Wordpress’ from the sidebar.
+You’ll now be on a panel which gives you multiple options for what you can install on your domain and server but go ahead and select ‘Wordpress’ from the sidebar.

-If everything goes right, it will tell you the username, password, and the login link where you’ll be greeted with this once you’re in the site:
+- If everything goes right, it will tell you the username, password, and the login link

 Part 5: Configuring the Website

 Take an hour or two to dig around the WordPress backend; there are great tutorials on navigating the backend which you can find online – I say to do this because you’ll be working a lot in this area so it’s best to get used to it now than scrambling later.